Andre Cronje: Layer 2 ist nutzlos und nur Geldverschwendung, da doppelte Arbeit anfällt

 In early September this year, the Sonic testnet was officially launched.
 Andre Cronje then announced on September 25 that the Sonic mainnet will be officially launched in December this year, inviting developers to build applications on its ecosystem.
 He also stated that Sonic introduced a credit scoring mechanism and has the opportunity to become the first public chain to unlock a $11.3 trillion market (the size of the global unsecured loan market).

 At the time, Andre Cronje had been promoting the performance of his own Sonic network, including that up to 90% of transaction fees would be returned to developers, the number of transactions per second (TPS) exceeded 10,000, transaction finality (TTF) was about 1 second, and native stablecoins were supported.
-In terms of bridging with Ethereum, the Unternehmen was committed to developing Sonic Gateways new native bridging technology to greatly improve the security and convenience of transferring assets from other chains.
+In terms of bridging with Ethereum, the company was committed to developing Sonic Gateways new native bridging technology to greatly improve the security and convenience of transferring assets from other chains.

 This article is sourced from the internet: Andre Cronje: Layer 2 is useless and is just a waste of money doing duplicate work